b0baille/deploy/README.md

 # Deploy an app

-This guide explains how to deploy a ruby app backed by a MySql database behind an Nginx server on a single EC2 instance.
+This guide propose an automated procedure to deploy a ruby app backed by a MySql database behind an Nginx server on a single EC2 instance.

 ## 0. Prerequisites